Supply Chain Management

 Before starting business with new suppliers, an STQA is conducted via self-assessment to evaluate their product quality, costs, and information security.
 The assessment also includes CSR issues, including human rights, ethics, safety, and the environment.
 If any risks to quality are found, we visit the supplier on-site to explain the problems, our expectations for improvement, and the level of quality we require.
 After the supplier understands the issues, we ask that they plan and implement improvement measures.
 We also offer continual support to suppliers until all necessary improvements have been made.
 We conduct on-site audits once every three years at suppliers who manufacture important components and at suppliers where quality issues have been found.

-In addition, we announced the “Declaration of Partnership Building” in September 2022 to support the purpose of the Council on Promoting Partnership Building for Cultivating the Future, that is promoted by the Cabinet Office, the Ministry of Economy, Trade and Industry (METI), the Small and Medium Enterprise Agency (SMEA), and others.
-This declaration states our initiatives to pursue coexistence and co-prosperity throughout our supply chain, establish new partnerships with organizations of different sizes and affiliations, and ensure the appropriate trade practices with the suppliers in our supply chain.
-Through these initiatives, we will work closely with suppliers to contribute to the realization of a sustainable society in our entire supply chain.
+In addition, Tokyo Electron announced the “Declaration of Partnership Building” in September 2022 to support the purpose of the Council on Promoting Partnership Building for Cultivating the Future, and in February 2023 Tokyo Electron Technology Solutions, Tokyo Electron Kyushu and Tokyo Electron Miyagi also announced, that is promoted by the Cabinet Office, the Ministry of Economy, Trade and Industry (METI), the Small and Medium Enterprise Agency (SMEA), and others.

 Aside from the assessment program described above, Tokyo Electron Kyushu cooperates with suppliers to implement initiatives to reduce the occurrence of defective goods.
 We visit the production sites of suppliers to learn about their production environment whereby they are able to provide effective improvement proposals.
 We conduct process analysis together with suppliers to build better processes whereby we promote steady reduction of defects, creating win-win relationships for improved productivity.